Our Special Educational Need & Disability (SEND) offer

 As part of being a healthy school for all of our pupils, we have additional movement and physical activity sessions for small groups of pupils.

 Physical activity is actively promoted and celebrated at Oaktree.
 We award certificates and medals for participation in school sporting activities.
 Physical activity through sports and dance is a key part of our extended school provision.
 Each year we have a whole school sports day, where pupils and staff participate in a wide range of fun, individual and team activities.
+Outside sports coaches often come into school to provide a greater range of sport experiences, as well as many classes swimming weekly and our Sixth Form group attending a local gym.

 Some pupils are helped to get grants and personal budgets to buy services they want to enhance their socialisation.
 We work very closely with outside agencies such as Cheviots, Charles Babbage House, medical professionals and CAMHS.